-SQL, or Structured Query Language, isn’t like most other programming languages.
-Instead of being flexible and versatile with a number of use cases – like Python or Java for example – SQL has very clear-cut uses.
-Basically, SQL is used solely for accessing and manipulating databases.
+SQL, or Structured Query Language, isn't like most other programming languages.
+Instead of being flexible and versatile with several use cases - like Python or Java for example - SQL has very clear-cut uses.
+SQL is used solely for accessing and manipulating databases.
 This means that if you want to become some sort of database administrator or data analysis expert, you need to figure out the best way to learn SQL.

 Table of Contents

 - 1. What's The Best Way To Learn SQL?

 - 1.1.
 Which Online Courses Should You Choose?

 - 1.2.
 How Do I Choose An Online Course?

 - 2. How Long Does It Take To Learn SQL?

 - 3. What Other Resources Can I Use To Complement My Learning?